 IHG is a dark horse among the major hotel brands.
-For a lot of people, IHG makes you think of a generic Holiday Inn Express right off the highway when they think about IHG.
+Many travelers think of a generic Holiday Inn Express right off the highway when they think about IHG.
 Yet, in reality, there are a ton of fantastic IHG properties strewn across a substantial global footprint—many of which can offer a stellar value on point redemptions.

 A reward night at IHG properties typically costs between 10,000–70,000 points, with a few exceptions.
 Depending on what the cash price is, you may be better off buying the points necessary instead.

 New Year's Eve in Portugal

 The Intercontinental in Porto is among the nicest hotels in the city, situated at the end of Praça da Liberdade, the main city square.
 This is where many of the city's celebrations are held each year, including the performances and fireworks on New Year's Eve.
 As expected, this view and convenience come at a cost.

 For New Year's Eve, the cheapest room you can buy is €367, or around $439 per night.
 However, the same room on the same night only costs 50,000 points.

 But, you'll probably want to stay at least two nights.
-If you took advantage of the promotion with this stay in mind, you could buy all of the points required for two nights for $500 — or $250 per night.
+If you took advantage of the promotion with this stay in mind, you could buy the points required for two nights for $500 — or $250 per night.
 That's a 43% savings compared to the lowest cash price.

 Overwater villa in Bora Bora

 The huge caveat is that award availability can be tough to find at this property.
 When award availability does open, it's usually only available for 1-2 nights at a time.
 So, you're going to need to pair this stay with others around Bora Bora to make a proper trip.